crobertsbmw/RobertsAB/README.md

     def userDidSignUpAndPayUsATonOfMoney(request):
         ...
         exp = Experiment.objects.get(name='landingColor')
-        exp.achieveGoal(request, response)
+        response = HttpResponse('Congratulations, you are signed up for hourly spam in your inbox!') exp.achieveGoal(request, response)
-        return HttpResponse('Congratulations, you are signed up for hourly spam in your inbox!')
+        return response

 Calling this method will check to make sure our user hasn't already achieved this goal, and then increment our conversions count.